nais/doc/docs/guides/basics.md

 kubectl logs -f <my-app>-<random-string>
 ```

-## Cleaning up
+## Epilogue

+Congratulations!
+You have now deployed your first application to NAIS.
+Play around with the application and make some changes to the code.
+Push the changes to GitHub and see how the application is automatically deployed to NAIS.

-When you are done with this tutorial, you can delete the application by running the following command:
+When you are done; delete the application by running the following command:

 ```bash
 kubectl delete app <my-app>
 ```

-**NB!** Remember to do this for all environments you have deployed to.

-You can also archive the GitHub repository by running the following command:
+You can also archive the GitHub repository to prevent the application from being deployed again by running the following command:

 ```bash
 gh repo archive <my-repo>